LeoLiu5/Air-Quality-Monitoring-Station-by-Leo-Liu/README.md

 <img src="./img/a1.png"  width="70%" height="70%">

-- A serial data communication employing I2C (Inter-Integrated Circuit) master/slave bus controller is implemented for SGP30 and the I2C LCD.
+- A serial data communication employing an I2C (Inter-Integrated Circuit) master/slave bus controller is implemented for SGP30 and the I2C LCD.
 - Unlike traditional data transfer bus systems (USB, SPI, Microwire, and UARTS), I2C requires only two wires (SDA and SCL) to transmit information between devices connected to the bus (Kaneriya & Jagtap, 2015).

 <img src="./img/a5.png"  width="50%" height="50%">